Linton & District Historical Society

 Formed in 1981, the Linton and District Historical Society was one of the first Historical Societies in the region.
-In 2013, it celebrates 32 years of promoting the history of Linton and district and making it more accessible to both locals and non-locals alike.
+It continues to promote the history of Linton and district, making it more accessible to both locals and non-locals alike.

 The district of interest to the Society includes Pittong, Happy Valley, Mannibadar, Piggoreet, Golden Lake and Pitfield, as well as the town of Linton.